 I see on a daily basis how different children are.
 Having spent over a decade as a pediatric nutritionist, I have worked with hundreds of children and their families, and as a mom of two toddlers, I truly recognize the unique needs of each child.
 Different children need different things, nutrition included.
-While it may seem like there are endless infant and toddler formulas on the market, most of them are actually quite similar with the main protein sources being cow’s milk or soy, or some hydrolyzed, broken-down versions of the two.
-Thanks to Else Nutrition, a different formula now exists – one that is dairy and soy-free.
-Here is why you may want to consider trying a dairy-free formula for your little one.
+While it may seem like there are endless infant and toddler formulas on the market, most of them are actually quite similar when it comes to the protein source.
+Many formulas use a cow’s milk formula or a soy formula, or some hydrolyzed formula, broken-down versions of the two.
+If your little one suffers from a cow's milk protein allergy or a soy protein allergy, don't fret!
+Thanks to Else Nutrition, a different infant formula now exists – one that is dairy and soy-free.
+Here is why you may want to consider trying a dairy free formula for your little one.

 Allergies, Cow’s Milk Protein Intolerance, Lactose Intolerance, Reflux

-Cow’s milk allergy or cow’s milk protein intolerance is one of the most common allergies seen in infant and children.
+Cow’s milk allergy or cows’ milk protein intolerance is one of the most common allergies seen in infants and children.
 Between 5% and 15% of infants show symptoms suggesting adverse reactions to cow’s milk protein.
 It can manifest in a many ways – some babies have reactions that involve the skin with hives or eczema, others present with vomiting, abdominal pain, blood in stools, diarrhea, vomiting, facial swelling, wheezing or poor growth due to malabsorption of nutrients.
-But the prevalence of an IgE mediated allergy to cow’s milk is lower because many babies do not get tested when they present with certain symptoms (such as skin reactions), or they present with non IgE mediated reactions, such as Food Protein- Induced Enterocolitis Syndrome (FPIES).
-So, in other words, there are likely more babies allergic to cow’s milk protein than are actually tested for it.
-And, often children present with other gastrointestinal trouble that are not related to the immune systems but can be triggered by cow’s milk, such as reflux in babies or lactose intolerance in toddlers, which is an inability to digest lactose, the carbohydrate component, in cow’s milk.
+But the prevalence of an IgE mediated dairy allergy to cow’s milk is lower because many babies do not get tested when they present with certain symptoms (such as skin reactions), or they present with non IgE mediated reactions, such as Food Protein- Induced Enterocolitis Syndrome (FPIES).
+So, in other words, there are likely more babies with a cow’s milk protein allergy than are actually tested for it.
+And, often children present with other gastrointestinal trouble that are not related to the immune systems but can be triggered by cow’s milk or soy milk, such as reflux in babies or lactose intolerance in toddlers, which is an inability to digest lactose, the carbohydrate component, in cow’s milk.

 Health Benefits of Going Plant-Based

 Plant-based diets have been linked to many positive health outcomes, such as reduced cardiovascular risk and lower incidence of certain cancers.
 Plant-based diets tend to be higher in fiber and antioxidants and lower in saturated fat.
-While there hasn’t been enough research that shows a direct health risk to consuming animals treated with hormones and antibiotics, there are doubts about their safety; many parents opt to avoid that potential risk in their own diets, and want the same for their children’s diets.
+While there hasn’t been enough research that shows a direct health risk to consuming cows’ milk or goat milk reated with hormones and antibiotics, there are doubts about their safety; many parents opt to avoid that potential risk in their own diets, regardless if a cows' milk allergy is present, and want the same for their children’s diets.
 This is why many parents want to consider a dairy-free formula that provides similar calories, total fat, carbohydrates, protein and micronutrients as cow’s milk-based formula, but without as much saturated fat and the potential risk of consuming animal byproducts.